ayumitamai97/boolean_validator/README.md

 ## Contributing

+- Note: With `ActiveRecord`, this validation does not work functionally and just work as column type declaration.
+- Implementation for `ActiveRecord` is here: https://github.com/ayumitamai97/boolean_validator/pull/4
-Bug reports and pull requests are welcome on GitHub at https://github.com/ayumitamai97/boolean_validator.
+- Bug reports and your opinions are welcome.

 ## License